 You could find something to eat while you are waiting.
 Either an actual meal at one of the park’s sit-down or quick service restaurants, or even just a much-deserved snack to tide you over.
 Shopping is also an option and getting lost in all the stores is a great way to eat time.

 The best thing to do would be to ride another attraction while you are waiting.
-While we don’t know all the details, this very well may be possible either from other attractions you are already in a virtual queue for or attractions that have a standby line still.
+In the future, this very well may be possible either from other attractions you are already in a virtual queue for or attractions that have a standby line still.

 Backup Boarding Groups